tcltk/tcl/doc/markdown/clock.md

            -format {%H:%M:%S} -timezone :America/New_York]
 ```

 Adding a given number of days or weeks works correctly across the conversion between the Julian and Gregorian calendars; the omitted days are skipped.
-The following code sets **z** to **1752-09-14**.
+The following code sets \fBz\fR to \fB1752-09-14\fR.

 ```
 set x [clock scan 1752-09-02 -format %Y-%m-%d -locale en_US]